 Sponsored by the Club of Valsesia, Union of Italy

-Hi, I’m Dèsirèe Bellan and I’m studying physics engineering at the Politecnico of Torino.
+Hi, I’m Dèsirèe Bellan and I’m studying Physical Engineering at the Polytechnic University of Turin (Politecnico di Torino).

 Grantee Victoria Sosnovtseva

 I began studying physics because, as a child, when I looked up at the sky, I felt deeply frustrated at not knowing how the universe had come into being.
 Later, at university, I was struck by the deep beauty of quantum mechanics, and its society-changing applications in quantum computing.
 I am currently undertaking exciting research on new materials that could be used as the basis for quantum computing.